 Gleditsch & Ward use a slightly modified version of the COW numbering system.
 The table below presents the system membership table that we base our data tables on.
-These data are updated through 31 December 2005 by us, based on the assumption that no country has entered or left the international system after the most recent version of the Gleditsch & Ward data.
+These data are based on Glelditsch & Ward's 2007 version, and updated through 31 December 2009 by us, based on the assumption that no country has entered or left the international system after the most recent version of the Gleditsch & Ward data.